KYC Software for Canadian Banks: Comparison

 Identity verification and document extraction

 The technical foundation of any KYC platform is its ability to extract and validate data from identity documents.
-The minimum feature set for UK banking includes:
+The minimum feature set for Canadian banking includes:

 | Feature | Description | Minimum threshold |